JeremyBosquet/pipex/README.md

 # pipex

-42 Project - Make in c the UNIX pipe
+42 Project - Make UNIX pipe in C

 This project is an introduction to a well known mechanism of the UNIX system called pipes